×

 We asked people if there is a lot of crime.
 They answered:

 "Panama has a moderate level of crime.
 While most visitors pass through without incident, it is important to remain aware of one's surroundings in all areas, and especially in less populated areas or on the outskirts of cities.
 Petty crime such as pickpocketing and mugging is not uncommon in certain areas, and certain areas should be avoided altogether.
 The areas surrounding the Panama Canal and downtown Panama City tend to have a higher incidence of crime than other parts of the country.
-Tourists should take extra precautions when using public transportation," wrote a member in Panama.
+Tourists should take extra precautions when using public transportation," wrote one member in Panama.

-"Occasionally however most is of a petty nature based on lax security on the part of the victim however there is a new threat slowly emerging with home invasion but still quite rare," remarked one expat living in Potrerillos, Chiriqui, Panama.
+"Occasionally however most is of a petty nature based on lax security on the part of the victim however there is a new threat slowly emerging with home invasion but still quite rare," remarked one expat who made the move to Potrerillos, Chiriqui.

 View More Answers